ClickFunnels vs Landing Page (+ What to Use and When)

 What Are Landing Pages?

-A landing page is a standalone page created specifically to be a front for a marketing campaign.
 The only goal of the landing page is to convert the visitor into a customer by either signing them up for the service, selling them the product, or at least adding them to the mailing list.

 At face value, a landing page looks like a traditional website page.
 However, it’s different because it has a single goal: conversion.
+Therefore, it has a simple design with every aspect focused on action.

 It acts like a bridge between the first touchpoint, where the visitor was redirected to your website (e.g., intriguing content or paid ad) and conversion.